Nuclear reactor core: Water-moderated reactors

 Inside the core of a typical pressurized water reactor or boiling water reactor are fuel rods with a diameter of a large gel-type ink pen, each about 4 m long, which are grouped by the hundreds in bundles called "fuel assemblies".
 Inside each fuel rod, pellets of uranium, or more commonly uranium oxide, are stacked end to end.
 Also inside the core are control rods, filled with pellets of substances like boron or hafnium or cadmium that readily capture neutrons.
 When the control rods are lowered into the core, they absorb neutrons, which thus cannot take part in the chain reaction.
 Conversely, when the control rods are lifted out of the way, more neutrons strike the fissile uranium-235 (U-235) or plutonium-239 (Pu-239) nuclei in nearby fuel rods, and the chain reaction intensifies.
 The core shroud, also located inside of the reactor, directs the water flow to cool the nuclear reactions inside of the core.
 The heat of the fission reaction is removed by the water, which also acts to moderate the neutron reactions.

 Graphite-moderated reactors

 There are also graphite moderated reactors in use.

 One type uses solid nuclear graphite for the neutron moderator and ordinary water for the coolant.
 See the Soviet-made RBMK nuclear-power reactor.
 This was the type of reactor involved in the Chernobyl disaster.

 In the Advanced Gas-cooled Reactor, a British design, the core is made of a graphite neutron moderator where the fuel assemblies are located.
 Carbon dioxide gas acts as a coolant and it circulates through the core, removing heat.

 There have also been several experimental reactors that use graphite for moderation, such as the pebble bed reactor concepts and the molten-salt reactor experiment.

+Experimental and developmental reactors

+Several merely experimental or hypothetical nuclear reactor cores are mentioned below.

+There have been developmental graphite-moderated nuclear power reactors that were cooled by helium gas.
+These are no longer in service.

+The core of a molten salt reactor is a block of graphite through which holes are bored in which molten salt circulates.
+The graphite serves as a neutron moderator, it is the solid structure of the reactor.
+The molten salt that circulates in the channels is both the fuel and the coolant, it contains the fissionable material needed to sustain the chain reaction.

+A set of compact nuclear reactors were developed by the United States under the Systems Nuclear Auxiliary Power Program (SNAP).
+One SNAP reactor, the SNAP-10A was launched into space and was successfully operated for 43 days in 1965.